IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-2/README.md

 #### Deploy to Watson Machine Learning

 Section `5.0 Deploy the model to Watson Machine Learning` will deploy your model to the Watson Machine Learning service with the Watson Machine Learning client.
 Update the credentials in the cell seen below.
-Your instructor will provide the URL, the username and password are the same used to log into Cloud Pak for Data.
+Your instructor will provide the URL, which will be the URL of the cluster.
+For today's workshop on 9/19/19, this will be `169.54.164.135`.
+So the URL will be: `"url": "https://169.54.164.135"`.
+The username and password are the same used to log into Cloud Pak for Data.

 ![Update credentials](../.gitbook/assets/images/wml/wml-7-update-credentials.png)